ublue-os/bazzite/docs/src/Installing_and_Managing_Software/Waydroid_Setup_Guide.md

+---
+authors:
+  - "@nicknamenamenick"
+---

 <!-- ANCHOR: METADATA -->
 <!--{"url_discourse": "https://universal-blue.discourse.group/docs?topic=32", "fetched_at": "2024-09-03 16:43:06.740654+00:00"}-->
 <!-- ANCHOR_END: METADATA -->

 ![Google Play Store|650x500](../img/Google_Play_Store.jpeg)

->**Note**: Waydroid does **not** work on Nvidia's proprietary drivers, and requires an AMD or Intel GPU for the best results.
+> **Note**: Waydroid does **not** work on Nvidia's proprietary drivers, and requires an AMD or Intel GPU for the best results.

 # What is Waydroid?

 ![Waydroid](../img/Waydroid.jpeg)

 [Waydroid](https://waydro.id/) is an Android container that runs on Linux.
 Bazzite users can run Android applications using this method.

 # First Time Setup